kurtpacedebono/A-Game-Theoretic-Competitive-Supply-Chain-Network-Model-with-Green-Investments-and-Labour/README.md

 To solve a scenario, the following command is entered into the command window:

      [xstar xtmat]=extragradient('inputscenario_',zeta);
 where:

-     xstar stores the final solution
+-xstar stores the final solution

-     xtmat stores the result at each iteration of the extragradient algorithm, which will allow analysis on how the solutions evolved     with each iteration inputscenario_ refers to the scenario being solved zeta is the step size
+-xtmat stores the result at each iteration of the extragradient algorithm, which will allow analysis on how the solutions evolved     with each iteration

+-inputscenario_ refers to the scenario being solved

+-zeta is the step size